 • comparatively lower cost;

-• easy to design what you need according to your needs.
+• It’s easy to design what you need according to your needs.

-If the design of the concrete mixer for the mortar is assembled from improvised means, then there will be no search for components if something fails.
-To repair a concrete mixer for mortar, you do not have to hire specialists.
-What you have collected, you can serve without outside help.
-You may have to buy a tiny percentage of spare parts for a concrete mixer, which means that the costs will be low compared to a factory concrete mixer.
-It is possible to select the parameters of the concrete mixer for mortar for a specific own object.
+If the design of a concrete mixer for mortar is assembled from improvised means, then you will not have to search for components if something fails.
+You don’t have to hire specialists to repair a concrete mixer for mortar.
+You can maintain what you have collected without outside help.
+You may have to purchase a tiny percentage of spare parts for the concrete mixer, which means that the costs will be low compared to a factory concrete mixer.
+It is possible to select the parameters of a concrete mixer for mortar for a specific facility.

 Concrete mixer without engine

-This is the easiest and most affordable option that almost any craftsman can build at home.
-This concrete mixer for mortar is perfect for those cases when an average amount of mortar is required, and also there is no electricity on the site.
+This is the simplest and affordable option, which almost any master can build at home.
+This concrete mixer for mortar is perfect for those cases when a medium amount of mortar is required, and there is no electricity on site.
 To assemble such a concrete mixer you will need:

 • welding machine;